 The Office of Accessibility Resources and Services (OARS) located in the Lemelson Building, works with students who voluntarily disclose a disability and request accommodations to ensure equal access as guaranteed under federal and state laws, principally the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 (amended 2008).
 Disability-related information is considered confidential and is not shared without the consent of the student.
 Determination of accommodations or services is decided on a case-by-case basis after an interview with the student and a review of the documentation by the OARS director.
-Documentation is the report written by a qualified specialist (e.g., physician, psychologist, psychiatrist, audiologist, etc.) that describes the disability or condition and offers recommendations for accommodations in specific contexts like courses and housing.
+Documentation is the report written by a qualified specialist (e.g., physician, psychologist, psychiatrist, audiologist, etc.) that describes the disability or condition and offers recommendations for accommodations and strategies.
+Faculty or staff may be consulted regarding implementation of accommodations in specific contexts like courses and housing.

 Students who have been approved for academic accommodations are provided documentation from OARS certifying eligibility for accommodations and indicating which accommodations have been approved.
 Students are encouraged to identify themselves to instructors and to use the letter as the basis for a discussion of how to best provide equal access/ accommodations in the context of the course.
 Some students present the letter and explain their limitations simply to raise the professor awareness of their struggles and do not ask for specific accommodation.
-Faculty do not provide accommodations that they have not been made aware of in a timely manner.
+Faculty do not provide accommodations retroactively or provide accommodations that they have not been made aware of in a timely manner.
 The director is available to consult with students, faculty and staff regarding accommodations as needed.